PlainsightAI/openfilter/docs/image-in-filter.md

         self.tmaxfps[topic] = time_ns()
 ```

-## Queue Behavior and Empty Queue Handling
+## Queue Behavior and Dynamic Image Handling

-The ImageIn filter uses a sophisticated queue system to manage image processing.
-Understanding what happens when queues are empty is crucial for proper usage.
+The ImageIn filter uses a sophisticated queue system to manage image processing with full support for dynamic image addition.
+Understanding how the filter handles existing queued images when new images appear is crucial for real-world usage.

 ### Queue Structure